pilsnerdrinker/ping-monitor/README.md

 - **Double-click** a Name or IP cell to edit it in place (Enter to confirm)
 - **Double-click** the color cell (far right) to change the graph color
 - Use "↑" / "↓" to reorder (the overlay follows the same order)
+- "Reset" restores the default 4 DCs (with confirmation)

+### What the overlay shows

+- The overlay shows DCs that are checked **and** currently being measured
+- Unchecking a DC removes it from the overlay.
+To show it again, check it and click "Start selected"

 ## Notes

 - **IPs can change.** If a DC won't measure correctly, edit its IP to the actual endpoint.
 You can find the IP your game is really talking to with `netstat` in Command Prompt
 - Settings are stored in `%APPDATA%\PingMonitor\settings.json`.
-Delete that file to reset
+Delete that file to reset everything (the in-app "Reset" only resets the DC list)
 - The exe build may be flagged by antivirus software (because it wraps a script).
 If concerned, you can review the included `PingMonitor.ps1` source

 ## Requirements

 Windows 10 / 11 (tested on Windows PowerShell 5.1)

+## License

+MIT License